...

 Corded Vacuums: Lasting Power for Heavy-Duty Use

 Corded vacuums are generally more durable and built to last longer than cordless models.
-With fewer parts that wear out over time (aside from the occasional cord damage), they are reliable for heavy-duty use.
-They typically last around 8-10 years, meaning you can avoid the cost and hassle of frequent replacements.
+They have fewer parts that wear out over time, except for the occasional cord damage.

 Cordless Vacuums: Battery Lifespan and Maintenance